The $200 Billion Blame Game: How Bad Prompts Became AI's Reputation Problem

 The Enterprise Prompt Audit

-When I audit enterprise AI deployments, I measure one thing: signal-to-noise ratio of the prompts entering the system.
+When I review an enterprise AI system, I measure one thing: the signal-to-noise ratio of the prompts going in.
 Here is what I find every time:

 | Band | Quality Weight | Present in Enterprise Prompts | Quality Impact |